locationtech/geomesa/docs/user/filesystem/example.rst

 In this simple example we will ingest a small CSV into a local filesystem data store partitioned by a daily,z2-2bit scheme.
 To begin, start by untaring the geomesa-fs distribution.
 Inside this distribution you will find an examples folder which contains an example csv file that we will ingest.
-First set the version you want to use:

-Then download and extract the binary distribution:
+First download and extract the binary distribution:

 .. code-block:: bash